 I absolutely adore fall – the leaves falling, cozy sweaters and pumpkin everything.
 Here is a round up of my top 11 pumpkin recipes to inspire you in the kitchen this weekend!

-We cracked our first can of pumpkin in August this year (too soon?) when making these Mini Dairy-Free Pumpkin Cheesecakes – patience isn’t my strongest virtue apparently.
+We cracked our first can of pumpkin in August last year (too soon?) when making these Mini Dairy-Free Pumpkin Cheesecakes – patience isn’t my strongest virtue apparently.
 Pumpkin puree is such a cool ingredient.
 It’s loaded with nutrition (more on that below) and makes baking so moist and flavourful.

-I’ll admit that we went a little crazy with the pumpkin this month so I thought I’d round up all my favourite recipes into one post to make things a bit easier to find (unlike Charlie’s perfect pumpkin in the patch – he chose the BIGGEST pumpkin in the field that also happened to be at the far end – let’s just say I skipped the gym that day lol, it was bigger than me I swear).
+I’ll admit that we went a little crazy with the pumpkin last year so I thought I’d round up all my favourite recipes into one post to make things a bit easier to find (unlike Charlie’s perfect pumpkin in the patch – he chose the BIGGEST pumpkin in the field that also happened to be at the far end – let’s just say I skipped the gym that day lol, it was bigger than me I swear).

 Pumpkins belong to the squash family (technically a fruit) and while often baked into decadent desserts, it’s packed full of nutrients.
 It is rich in vitamin A an antioxidant which gives a pumpkin it’s rich orange colour and has disease-fighting powers (specifically beta-carotene and lutein Zeaxanthin that helps support eye health).
 It’s also a good source of vitamin C and provides fibre and potassium.